National Social Life, Health, and Aging Project (NSHAP): Round 3 and COVID-19 Study, [United States], 2015-2016, 2020-2021 (ICPSR 36873)

 Data Collection Notes View help for Data Collection Notes

-This collection is being released in ten parts.
-Parts 1 through 8 contain the ICPSR-processed files; Parts 9 and 10 contain the original Stata data files with extended and nonextended missing values provided by the P.I. in a zip file package.
+This collection is being released in thirteen parts.
+Parts 1 through 8 and Parts 11 through 13 contain the ICPSR-processed files; Parts 9 and 10 contain the original Stata data files with extended and nonextended missing values provided by the P.I. in a zip file package.

-- Please refer to the related data collections ICPSR 20541 and ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Waves 1 and 2 for further information regarding the NSHAP project.
+- Please refer to the related data collections ICPSR 20541 and ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Rounds 1 and 2 for further information regarding the NSHAP project.

 For further information about the National Social Life, Health, and Aging Project (NSHAP), please see the NORC at the University of Chicago Web site.

-- Users can subscribe to the NSHAP data mailing list at the University of Chicago NSHAP List website.
+- Users can subscribe to the NSHAP data mailing list by emailing email@example.com.

-The identification variable SU_ID can be used to link the respondent records across the waves of the survey.
+The identification variable SU_ID can be used to link the respondent records across the rounds of the survey.

 The grant numbers have been updated as of September 2019; users citing the NSHAP data should ensure their citations are up to date.